About Chicago

 Early Days (Pre-1837)

-The Chicago Portage connected the Great Lakes with the Mississippi River basin, and it was an ideal location because of its location.
-Native American tribes lived for centuries where the Chicago stands today.
+The Chicago Portage connected the Great Lakes with the Mississippi River basin, and it was an ideal location due to its strategic position.
+Native American tribes have lived in the area where Chicago stands today for centuries.

-Because it was a transportation hub, Chicago multiplied after being incorporated in 1837.
-The Great Chicago Fire of 1871 also occurred during this period, destroying many cities but spurring rebuilding and architectural innovation.
+As a transportation hub, Chicago experienced significant growth after its incorporation in 1837.
+The Great Chicago Fire of 1871 also occurred during this period, destroying much of the city but spurring rebuilding and architectural innovation.
 The cultural identity of Chicago took shape during this period of large-scale immigration from Europe and Eastern America.

 In addition to the Chicago metro area, there are many other surrounding places, including suburbs.
 Approximately 8.98 million people live in the metro area.
 Blacks or African Americans make up 29.2%, and whites make up 35.9% of the population.

 There are four seasons in Chicago.
-The climate in the city varies significantly throughout the year.
+The city’s climate varies significantly throughout the year.

 Summer (June-August)